Rusk High School Alumni By-Laws

 Section 3.
 Duties.
 The Board of Directors shall in what manner the funds of the Association shall be spent and see that the Association is operating strictly in accordance with its charter exclusively for charitable, educational, scientific, religious or literary purposes.
 A full report business transacted shall be reported to the biennial meeting of the Association.

 Section 4.
 Regular Meetings.
-Regular meetings will be held each quarter of the calendar year in February, April, September and November.
-The annual meeting of the Board of Directors of the Association shall be the September meeting.
+Meetings will be held at least two times per year or as needed .
 All meetings will be held in Rusk, Texas, at such time and place as may be determined by the President.

 Section 5.
 Special Meetings.
 Special meetings of the Board of Directors may be held at the call of the President, on advice and consent of the majority of the Directors.